nuxt/hints/README.md

 ## How It Works

 ### Performance Monitoring

-Nuxt Hints uses `web-vitals` to gather Core Web Vitals metrics and automatically logs any metrics that need improvement.
+Nuxt Hints uses `web-vitals` to gather Core Web Vitals metrics and automatically logs any msetrics that need improvement.
 It listens for INP, LCP, and CLS and provides detailed attribution for each.

 ### Hydration Mismatch Detection

 The module hooks into Vue's hydration process to compare the server-rendered DOM with the client-side DOM.
 When a mismatch is detected, it captures the pre- and post-hydration HTML for inspection.

 ### Third-Party Script Analysis

 Using a combination of a Nitro plugin and client-side observers, Nuxt Hints tracks every script loaded on the page, measuring its performance and analyzing its attributes.

 ### Example Console Output

 When Nuxt Hints detects issues, you'll see clear warnings in your browser console:

 ```